alamedyang/magedocs/docs/actions.md

 - **Bytecode action**: a single bytecode instruction.
 These are the basic scripting unit of the Mage Game Engine.
 - **Action phrase**: a phrase of multiple words or sub-patterns that produce one or more bytecode instructions when compiled.
-	- Action phrases are used inside a script block.
+	- Action phrases are used inside a [script block](scripts).
 	- They must end with a semicolon.

 For dictionary entry syntax information, see: [Jargon and Syntax](jargon_and_syntax) and [Primitive Types](primitive_types).

+This list of action phrases is not exhaustive.
+Some are included in pages relevant to the data types they manipulate, such as with [commands](commands) and [arrays](arrays).

 ## Game Control